 - The low magnification of small refractors means they are not suitable for small targets such as planets without using additional optics to boost the magnification.

 - Large refractors can be very long.
-E.g. a popular 150 mm-aperture refractor is about 1.5 metres long.
+E.g. a popular 150 mm6-inch-aperture refractor is about 1.5 metres5 feet long.
 This can be a strain on the mount, since the long refractor exerts significant leverage, and is more susceptible to wind.

 Newtonian reflectors are also very common beginner scopes, either mounted on traditional mounts such as the one shown here, or mounted in Dobsonian mounts for ease of use and pointing.
 We’ll talk about using a Dobsonian mount for astrophotography in another section.
 For now, let’s consider just the optics.